Site Overlay

 Personal Gear

-Each individual customizes their pack, and kit varies greatly by season and mission.
+No team member packs the same, and kit varies greatly by season and mission.
 The following is a rough guideline for a minimum JSAR 24-hour pack.
+The downloadable pdf is a more detailed list.

 Clothing